aspose-total/Aspose.Total-Products/total/en/java/conversion/wordml-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert WORDML to PPS via Java or Online App" h2="WORDML to PPS conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Often times developers have to convert WORDML file to PPS programmatically.
-By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) you can automate the rendering process in a few simple steps.
-You can load your WORDML file by using [Aspose.Words for Java](https://products.aspose.com/words/java/) and convert it to HTML.
-After that by using powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) you can create a new Presentation, write HTML content in it, and save it as PPS.
+Converting a WORDML file to PPS programmatically can be a daunting task for developers.
+Fortunately, the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) provide a simple solution to this problem.
+By using the powerful APIs included in Aspose.Total, developers can easily automate the rendering process in a few simple steps.

+The first step is to load the WORDML file using [Aspose.Words for Java](https://products.aspose.com/words/java/).
+This API provides a wide range of features for manipulating Word documents, including the ability to convert documents to HTML.
+After the WORDML file is loaded, the HTML content can be written to a new Presentation using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
+This powerful PowerPoint manipulation Java API allows developers to create a new Presentation, write HTML content in it, and save it as PPS.

+By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/), developers can easily automate the process of converting a WORDML file to PPS.
+The powerful APIs included in Aspose.Total make it easy to load the WORDML file, convert it to HTML, and write the HTML content to a new Presentation.
+Once the Presentation is created, it can be saved as PPS, allowing developers to quickly and easily convert WORDML files to PPS programmatically.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}